 GCPF is a public-private partnership which seeks to mobilise investment flows in energy efficiency and renewable energy projects in developing and emerging markets, with the aim to reduce greenhouse gas emissions.
 GCPF primarily does this by providing debt finance via local financial institutions, extending credit lines so they can offer loans for small-scale low carbon projects.
-A small proportion of the fund (9% at end-2018) is used for direct investments.
 GCPF also supports local finance institutions through technical assistance and capacity building.

 The objective of the Global Challenges Research Fund is to ensure that UK research takes a leading role in addressing the problems faced by developing countries.
 This fund will harness the expertise of the UK’s research base to pioneer new ways of tackling global challenges such as in strengthening resilience and response to crises; promoting global prosperity; and tackling extreme poverty and helping the world’s most vulnerable.”

-The World Bank’s Energy Sector Management Assistance Programme (ESMAP) has developed an Energy Transitions programme that targets six Asian countries (China, India, Indonesia, the Philippines, Pakistan and Vietnam) where the most new, unabated coal-fired power generation is due to begin operation (from 2018 to 2020).
+The World Bank Energy Sector Management Assistance Programme (ESMAP) is a multi-donor trust fund that provides technical assistance to help shape global energy policies and leverage significant development financing.
+It primarily targets six Asian countries (China, India, Indonesia, the Philippines, Pakistan and Vietnam) where the most new, unabated coal-fired power generation is due to begin operation (from 2018 to 2020).
 ESMAP is influential in advising countries on the clean energy transition, with significant demand for its technical assistance.

 To reduce poverty by generating and putting into use knowledge and technology to address development challenges and advance development for the poorest people and countries.
 We will seek to maximise the practical impact of research and innovation to improve the lives and opportunities of the global poor.
 In achieving this we will grow the research and innovation capacity of developing countries, as well as contributing to the continued strength of the UK’s research and innovation system, and support our wider prosperity and global influence.